kogarashisan/LavaSite/reference/ClassPatches.md

 1. The class may patch only itself, and never it's child or parent classes.
 In other words, replaced method must belong to current class.
 2. `init` method can not be removed for the root (bottom) classes, cause generated constructor still calls it.
-3. Current system allows you to replace a method only once.
+3. You can replace the `init` method only once.
 You can not swap them multiple times.

 ##Patching methods